gkreder/MSPeeps/README.md

 ...
 ```

-### Future Enhancement: Formula Matching
+## Formula Matching

-In future versions, the tool will support matching fragments in the spectrum to the closest possible molecular formula, within a specified tolerance, given the parent formula.
-This will enable:
+The tool now supports matching fragments in the spectrum to the closest possible molecular formula, within a specified tolerance, given the parent formula.
+This enables:

-- **Fragment Formula Assignment**: Each m/z peak will be annotated with its most likely molecular formula
+- **Fragment Formula Assignment**: Each m/z peak is annotated with its most likely molecular formula
-- **Exact Mass Calculation**: The exact mass of each assigned formula will be calculated
+- **Exact Mass Calculation**: The exact mass of each assigned formula is calculated
-- **Format Enhancement**: Peak lines will include formula and exact mass: `[m/z] [intensity] "[formula]" [exact_mass]`
+- **Enhanced Output Format**: Peak lines include formula and exact mass: `[m/z] [intensity] "[formula]" [exact_mass]`

-The formula matching will utilize the following approach:
+The formula matching utilizes the following approach:
 1. Apply intensity cutoff to filter peaks
 2. For each peak, find the most likely chemical formula that is a subformula of the parent molecule
 3. Calculate the exact mass of the assigned formula
 4. Account for electron mass and provide correct charges for fragment formulas

 This functionality requires both `Molecular_Formula` and `Formula_matching_tolerance` fields to be provided in the input file.
+Formula matching is performed using the [fragfit](https://github.com/gkreder/fragfit) package.

 #### Example Output Format with Formula Matching